Answered By: Susan Steele Last Updated: Jun 13, 2018 Views: 156

 - are looking for full text of an article and already have a DOI (digital object identifier) or citation; in these cases search for the DOI or for a distinctive phrase from the article title along with the author's last name if needed

 Natural language searches work well.
 If you use logical operators, they need to be in all CAPS at this time to work properly.
 Use quotation marks for an "exact phrase" and the asterisk wildcard to find words that start with the same letters (discriminat* finds discriminate, discrimination, etc.).
-Refine your search by selecting filters (limiters) like Scholarly & Peer Review on the results screen.
+Refine your search by selecting filters (limiters) like Scholarly & Peer Reviewed on the results screen.

 how body image affects women